archeduardo5/archeduardo5/README.md

 AIA E202: 🏛️ Guidelines from the American Institute of Architects for integrating BIM into contracts and architectural projects.

 RIBA Plan of Work: 🏗️ Framework by the Royal Institute of British Architects (RIBA) to organize and manage projects using BIM in the UK.

+Let’s connect and collaborate on building something amazing together!

 <h3 align="center">🚀 Let's build the future together! 🌍</h3>